yhuhz/Portfolio/README.md

 6. Just copy the rest of the files
 7. Run using 'npm run dev'

+### Frontend:

+1. Install react using Vite.
+Use command **npm create vite@latest**
+2. Create project name, preferably "**frontend**" to separate the folder from the backend folder.
+3. Select typescript.
+4. cd to the frontend folder.
+Run command **npm install** to install dependencies.
+   ❗ Note: Dependencies are automatically ignored by Git as per Vite.
+You have to run the command **npm install** everytime you clone a repository.
+Also, make it a habit to run **npm outdated** to check for outdated dependencies.
+Lastly, run command **npm update** if you want to update all dependencies or **npm update <package-name>** if you want to update only selected dependencies.
+5. Run command **npm run dev**
+6. You can see from the **index.html** that the main file is the **main.tsx** which draws the code from the **App.tsx**, you can create a subfolder inside the **src** folder and name it **pages** so you could place all the possible pages of your project there.
+You can now move the **main.tsx** and **App.tsx** files there or create new files with their css.
+Make sure to change the directory in the **index.html** file so it could find the main file for your project.
+7. Since typescript has been selected for installations, **.js** files should be **.tsx**.
+8. Continue with the video tutorial.
+9. Never forget to use the **rafce** shortcut when creating new files.

 ## Dependencies needed not included in the repo

 Just run command 'npm install' and it will install all dependencies on the package.json file